NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP4/Payloads.page.md

 ## Validation Interim Response Payload
 The below details the specific guidance around the use of key resources required to create a validation response by the referral receiver to the original referral sender.
 See [ServiceRequest - Response Validation Interim](https://simplifier.net/nhsbookingandreferrals/bars-messagedefinition-servicerequest-response-validation-interim) message definition for details.
 <br>
-@@@@@@ Needs writing ITERIM @@@@@???????

 ### MessageHeader Resource
-The MessageHeader resource is required as part of the technical capability of making a referral?????@@@.
+The MessageHeader resource is required as part of the technical capability of making a request or response.
 Rather than providing clinical or administrative content for the end users; the function of all other resources are outlined.
 This resource holds key information about where the request has come from (*MessageHeader.source*), who it is intended for (*MessageHeader.destination*), what type of request it is (*MessageHeader.eventCoding*) and how to start interpreting the request (*MessageHeader.focus*).

 Any Receiver of the request 'message bundle' **must** first check the *MessageHeader.destination* and verify the *MessageHeader.destination.receiver.reference* refers to their Organisation.
 The *MessageHeader.destination.endpoint* is, in turn, the Healthcare Service ID they are expected to be processing the request on behalf of.